- What is Content as a Service?

 There are two ways you could handle this scenario:

 - A headless CMS (or similar Content as a Service approach).
 With this scenario, you have the benefits of the centralized platform to manage the content but you’d require the extra work of building the presentation layer.
-This approach would come in handy if said presentation wasn’t standard.
+This approach would come in handy if the said presentation wasn’t standard.
 If you’re not just publishing your blog posts into a website, then this approach makes sense.
 But if your presentation is standard enough that other solutions can already take care of it for you, option #2 might make more sense.

 - A traditional CMS.
 This would be a more cost-effective way of solving this problem.
 You don’t need to worry about building the presentation layer because that comes with the CMS, and you also have all the benefits of a centralized platform for content management.